dashpradeep99/docker-complete-tutorial/2-orchestration.md

 web_1 |  * Restarting with stat
 ```

-The output means that you have successfully created the two services.
+The output means that you have successfully created the two containers.
 To access the app, go in your web browser to http://{your node-0 public IP address}:5000 .
 You should see somthing like this:

 ![](images/orchestration-step1-1.png)

-**Step 5:** Stop the app after you confirm it worked.
+**Step 5:** Stop the app after you confirm it worked by pressing **CTRL + C** .
+Then remove the two containers by typing:

-` node-0:~/dockchat# docker-compose stop && docker-compose rm -f `
+` node-0:~/dockchat$ docker-compose stop && docker-compose rm -f `

 ## Task 2: Set Up a Docker Swarm cluster